joshydavid/information-security-study-notes/resources/networking.md

 - Network security that monitors and control incoming/outgoing traffic based on pre-defined security rule.
 - Purpose
-  - Block unauthorised access and ensure that only legit traffic can go through
+  - Block unauthorized access and ensure that only legit traffic can go through

 ### What is a DNS?